seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 45. **A differ returns zero on identical input.** Any comparison offered as no-regression evidence is first run with the SAME revision on both sides and must report zero differences, and a transformation applied to one side is applied to the other. `prot_bench.js`'s optional baseline suite strips one section from the candidate only, so it reports six failures against a byte-identical baseline — a stale expectation a self-comparison would have caught the day it was written.
 Identity is the known-answer control of a comparator (inv.
 23); a comparator never proven on identity supports no claim about a real diff.
 46. **A calibrated constant is checked against its calibration record.** A production number derived from a measurement lives in two places — the constant in the source and the committed output of the run that produced it — and a bench inside the gate compares them on every push.
 Inv.
 23 fixes the rule before the data; this fixes the number to its run afterwards.
 A constant that agrees with nothing can be moved silently in either direction, and the move is invisible precisely because the number looks measured.
 47. **A threshold is calibrated on the distribution of the quantity its consumer compares.** A constant thresholding a LIST MEDIAN is measured on the distribution of list medians, never on the distribution of the individual readings the median is taken over: averaging across correlated members strips idiosyncratic dispersion and moves the upper tail (driftless null at ρ = 0.75: coin-day p90 1.38, list-median p90 1.27).
 Inv.
 46 pins a constant to its run; this pins it to the right random variable.
 A percentile measured on the wrong object looks fully calibrated and is wrong by exactly the amount nobody can see, and an admissibility window drawn around that object inherits the error.
+48. **A bench that builds its own input proves the function, not the wiring.**
+    Where a production function reads an object assembled somewhere else in production, at least one check must prove the assembling site supplies every field the reader takes: the fields read off the object are derived FROM THE SOURCE and compared against the fields the producer writes. `listExhaustion` was green in two gate steps on fixtures carrying `hi24`, `lo24` and `cur` while the live row object carried none of them, so the measure returned `n = 0` on every render and the board printed a caption claiming a coverage it never had.
+Inv.
+42 makes a bench take production's EXTERNAL input; this makes it take production's INTERNAL shape.
+A green bench on invented input is evidence about arithmetic and never about reach.

 ---